-The Stratford-on-Avon District Council Code of Conduct
+The Ettington Parish Council Code of Conduct

 Introduction

-Members of Stratford-on-Avon District Council are the elected representatives of the people within the District and they take decisions on their behalf.
+Members of Ettington Parish Council Council are the elected representatives of the people within the Parish and they take decisions on their behalf.
 The purpose of this code of conduct is to set out the standards of conduct expected of members when carrying out their duties and to demonstrate to the public the standards of conduct they can expect from their elected representatives.

-This code applies to members of the Council whenever they are carrying out their official duties as an elected representative of Stratford-on-Avon District Council.
+This code applies to members of the Council whenever they are carrying out their official duties as an elected representative of Ettington Parish Council.
 Although, in line with the Localism Act 2011 this code only applies to members when they are carrying out their official duties nevertheless the Council expects its members to uphold high standards of conduct at all times in order to uphold the reputation of the Council and the office to which they have been elected.

-All holders of public office must uphold the seven principles of public life and these principles underpin and inform the Stratford-on-Avon District Council code of conduct.
+All holders of public office must uphold the seven principles of public life and these principles underpin and inform the Ettington Parish Council code of conduct.
 The seven principles are:

 Selflessness – Holders of public office should act solely in terms of the public interest.